User's Guide

 In a Nutshell

 IPA Palette is a Unicode input method for the Mac.
-It allows users of OS X 10.2.8 and later to insert International Phonetic Alphabet symbols in a Unicode-enabled text field or editor (i.e., any OS X application worth using).
+It allows users of OS X 10.5 and later to insert International Phonetic Alphabet symbols in any Unicode-enabled text field or editor.

 How to Install